 Our highly qualified and experienced Psychologist’s are available to complete detailed parental capacity or family assessments.
-These reports are often requested by the Department of Child Safety (DOCS) or Family and Community Services (FACS) to help make decisions about someones ability to safely protect their children.
+These reports are often requested by the Department of Child Safety (DOCS) or Family and Community Services (FACS) to help make decisions about a parent or guardians ability to safely protect their children.
 They can also be requested privately by individuals and family court lawyers.

 The referral process

-Before we conduct a parental capacity or family assessment, we will need a brief or ‘terms of reference’.
+Before we conduct a parental capacity or social assessment, we will need the ‘terms of reference’.
 This typically includes a summary of the case and specific questions or issues that need to be addressed in the report.
 This helps the Psychologist plan the assessment and work towards a shared goal.
-It also protects individuals from feeling as though professionals are fishing for issues or faults.
+It also protects parents and families from feeling as though professionals are fishing for issues or faults.
 Finally, it helps us to quote for the assessment and report.

 The assessment process

 Parental capacity or family assessments can differ slightly depending on the case.
 This being said, most assessments will include the following:

 - A comprehensive clinical interview with the parent or family.
 This typically explores early life experiences, relationship patterns, mental health history and issues related to drugs and alcohol.
 The psychologist will also explore the parent or caregivers understanding of the roles of a parent, the developmental needs of the subject child/ren and their insight into concerns raised by the Department or other agencies involved.
 Assessing the strengths of the family unit and other protective factors will also be thoroughly explored.